marios2019/MAI644/.github/ISSUE_TEMPLATE/assignment-issue-report-1.md

 ---
 name: Assignment Issue report 1
-about: Give a detailed description of the assignment issue you are facing
+about: Give a detailed description of the issue you are facing regarding Assignment 1
 title: "[Assignment 1]"
 labels: assignment_1
 assignees: marios2019